JeanSebastienBash/PackGPT/README.md

 The main purpose of this script is minimalist: to simplify and speed up the automatic installation, in a single pass, of various generative artificial intelligence tools.
 It is intended for local use on a test server.

 This script is specifically designed for use with a fresh minimal installation of Debian 12.
-It is imperative that the minimal version of Debian 12 does contain any default system packages.
+It is imperative that the minimum version of Debian 12 contains only ssh and the default system packages.

 The PackGPT script simplifies the installation of multiple AI tools on a single server, quickly and efficiently.
 Using this script, you can deploy up to 10 AI tools in less than 30 minutes, assuming a high-speed Internet connection.
 Once installed, the AI tools will occupy around 50 gigabytes of disk space on your server.